caresetjournal/Hospital_Charge_Master_Data_Schema/README.md

-# Hospital Charge Master Data Schema
+# DocGraph Hospital Charge Master Data Schema

-This document details the machine readable data structure of a hospital chargemaster data release, in compliance with CMS policy.
+This document details a specific machine readable data structure of a hospital chargemaster data release, in compliance with CMS policy.

 * This ReadMe can also be found on the [Hospital Charge Master Data Schema Github Project](https://github.com/docgraph/Hospital_Charge_Master_Data_Schema)
 * If you would like more help interpreting this data, please visit [hospitalpricedata.org](http://hospitalpricedata.org/)